Figure 22-1 Review Process

 Restrict review items to items that were not authorized by a business role or to items that were authorized by a business role |

-Identity Governance enables administrators to specify self-review policy when creating review definition based on the following review types:
+While creating review definition, administrators can specify self-review policy based on the following review types:

 User Access Review